Iconica-Development/.github/profile/README.md

 - Make sure that you are using the latest version.
 - Determine if your bug is really a bug and not an error on your side e.g. using incompatible environment components/versions (If you are looking for support, you might want to check [this section](#i-have-a-question)).
-- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in the [bug tracker](https://trello.com/b/Y9Hb5ZvK/Iconica-appshell) within the lane `Bugs`.
+- To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error.
 - Also make sure to search the internet (including Stack Overflow) to see if users outside of Iconica have discussed the issue.
 - Collect information about the bug:
 - Stack trace (Traceback)